jtlap/nt2/doc/source/sdk/errors/config.rst

 Description
 -----------
 The error handling in |nt2| is fully customizable by the user.
-The main intent is to allow easy debugging sessions by being able to force various behavior on differebt type of runtime error and to be able to strip down error handling to the bare minimum for release mode.
+The main intent is to allow easy debugging sessions by being able to force various behavior on different type of runtime error and to be able to strip down error handling to the bare minimum for release mode.

-Disbaling Reports
+Disabling Reports
 -----------------

 .. index::